-I get this question a lot: “Can you put affiliate links in recipes?”
+We get this question a lot: “Can you put affiliate links in recipes?”

 And the answer is yes!
 Affiliate marketing is one of the easiest ways to make money from your food blog!

-And here’s the thing…when people make your recipes, they also want to know what kitchen tools you swear by.
+When people make your recipes, they also want to know what kitchen tools you swear by.
 They love your recipes, and they want to cook just like you!
 Affiliate links help them do that (while making you money).

 Where to add affiliate links in recipe posts